Mahbaneh/ESPA/README.md

 ![This is an image](https://github.com/Mahbaneh/ESPA/blob/main/ResidualGAN.png)

 # Input data for ESPA:
-For the _multi-scanner_ data we used our in-house matched data and did not use its matched aspect.
-For the source data we used iages of one Tim-Trio Siemens scanner in OASIS-3.
+For the _multi-scanner_ data, we used our in-house matched data and did not use its matched aspect.
+For the source data, we used iages of one Tim-Trio Siemens scanner in OASIS-3.
 However, we can not release this data publically.
 We provided some sample data in this repository for running the released code.

 # Image preprocessing:
 For the preprocessing step please read the 'preprocessing' paragraph in section 3 of our paper.
 The steps are: (1) Registration to a template, (2) N4 bias correction, (3) Skull stripping, and (4) Image scaling.